 < Click the video to the left to watch a clip on Orthodontic Emergencies.

 True orthodontic emergencies are very rare and most problems that are encountered during braces can be handled from the comfort of your home.
 Remember though that we are here for you in the unlikely event that you have one or feel like you have a problem that can’t be handled from home.
-Please call our office.
+Please call our office at 865-312-6264, use our text line at 865-272-6092 or even send us a message over Facebook Here are some common issues and how to manage them yourself.

 Another way to help with the initial soreness is with chewing gum.
-Only stick with sugarless and nothing with a hard outer shell.
+Stick with sugarless gum and nothing with a hard outer-shell.
 Only use a small piece and try not to squeeze it between your braces and wires.
 Gum doesn’t break braces but it can pull the first flexible wires out of the back braces if you are not careful.
 Some gum can stick to braces, I would recommend Trident and any of the minty flavors.

 If these methods just aren’t cutting it either Tylenol (aka Acetaminophen) can also help.
 Only take these medications if it doesn’t interfere with additional medications you may be taking and whenever there is a question about starting a medication or medication interactions please consult your doctor.

 Loose brackets usually result from eating those hard and crunchy foods you thought you could get away with.
-Most of the time the brackets will stay on the wire, but may move up and down or side-to-side.
-If they are irritating lips and cheeks, wax can help stabilize them until they can be fixed.
-Call our office the next business day so we can advise you if an immediate repair is needed.
+Most of the time the brackets will stay on the wire but may move up and down or side-to-side.
+If they are irritating lips and cheeks wax can help stabilize them until they can be fixed.
+Call our office the next business day so we can advise you if an immediate repair is needed or you can wait till your next scheduled visit.

-Braces are not as smooth as your natural teeth and just like a new pair of shoes may take a little time to break in.
+Braces are not a smooth as your natural teeth and just like a new pair of shoes may take a little time to break in.
 Your mouth will eventually toughen up and you will get used to the rubbing.
-If anything gets too bad, that is what the wax is for.
+If anything gets too bad, that is what the wax if for.
 It’s like our Band-Aids for braces.
 Break off a small piece and squish it on whatever is rubbing you.
-It’ll probably come off when you eat, but won’t hurt you and you can just replace as needed.
+Wax always sticks better if you can dry if the area is somewhat dry.
+It’ll probably come off when you eat but won’t hurt you and just replace as needed.
 Warm salt water rinses can also help to soothe a sore mouth.
 To make use a pinch of salt (1oz) in a glass of warm water (8 oz).
-I also recommend Peroxyl Rinse if the irritations get too bad, which will also help speed healing.
+We also recommend Colgate Peroxyl Rinse if the irritations get too bad, which will also help speed healing.